Alex Hanna (research scientist)

-Alex Hanna is a sociologist and director of research at the Distributed AI Research Institute (DAIR).
-She co-hosts the Mystery AI Hype Theater 3000 podcast with linguist Emily M. Bender, and is the co-author of The AI Con: How to Fight Big Tech's Hype and Create the Future We Want.
+Alex Hanna is an Egyptian-American sociologist and director of research at the Distributed AI Research Institute (DAIR).
+She co-hosts the podcast Mystery AI Hype Theater 3000 with linguist Emily M. Bender, and is the co-author of The AI Con: How to Fight Big Tech's Hype and Create the Future We Want.
 She also serves as a Senior Fellow at the Center for Applied Transgender Studies, and sits on the advisory board for the Human Rights Data Analysis Group.
 Hanna's work focuses on the data used in new computational technologies and how this data impairs racial biases in social class, race, and gender.
 She also works in the field of social movements in both the United States and Canada.

 Early life and education

 Hanna, her mother Demiana, her father, and her sisters migrated from Egypt to the United States.
 Hanna had an inclination towards computers at an early age and was captivated by the connection between sociology and technology.
 Hanna attended Purdue University, graduating with a BS in computer science and mathematics and a BA in sociology.
 She also received an MS and, in 2016, a PhD in sociology from the University of Wisconsin-Madison.
 Hanna is transgender, and came out while in graduate school at the University of Wisconsin–Madison.